Package 'coconots'

 xreg

-optional matrix of explanatory variables for use in a regression model
+optional matrix of explanatory variables (without constant term) for use in a regression model

 constrained.optim